US military creates space unit in SKorea amid NKorea threats

 “The U.S. Space Forces Korea would maintain, operate and asses related equipment.
 Simply speaking, I would say the actual U.S. space operations will be done at Osan Air Base,” Jung said.
 He said the main role of the U.S. Space Forces Korea would be receiving, processing and analyzing tremendous amount of data and information transmitted by U.S. satellites.

+The U.S. military in South Korea said that one of the main mission areas that the space unit in South Korea will focus on is “missile warning operations, which provides in-theater near-real-time detection and warning of ballistic missile launches.”
+It said the new unit’s tasks also includes coordinating space operations and services such as position navigation and timing, and satellite communications within the region.

-Jung said the launch of a space unit in South Korea was primarily aimed at better monitoring North Korea, followed by China and then Russia.
+Jung said the launch of a space unit in South Korea was likely primarily aimed at better surveilling North Korea, followed by China and then Russia.

 The United States and South Korea have expanded their regular military drills and pushed to further bolster their combined defense capability in the face of North Korea’s advancing nuclear program.
 North Korea has threatened to use nuclear weapons preemptively in potential conflicts with the United States and South Korea, and the U.S. military warned the North that the use of nuclear weapons “will result in the end of that regime.”